 How to Clean a Water Cooler & Dispenser Like a Pro

 Credit: Graana

-Step 1: Disconnect the water supply to the refrigerator.
-In most cases, there’ll be a shutoff valve under the sink.
+Step 1: Shut off the water supply to the fridge (usually a valve under the sink).

-Step 2: Remove the screw holding the copper tubing in place.
+Step 2: Remove the screw holding the copper supply tubing.

-Step 4: Go to the refrigerator and dispense the vinegar into your bowl.
+Step 4: At the fridge, dispense the vinegar into a bowl.

-Step 6: Reconnect and secure the copper tube, then flush with clean water until all vinegar is rinsed away.
+Step 6: Reconnect the tubing and flush with clean water until no vinegar taste remains.

+How to Clean a Water Cooler & Dispenser Like a Pro